GRIK2: Type

 The type of RNA editing that occurs in the pre-mRNA of GluR6 is Adenosine to Inosine (A to I) editing.

 A to I RNA editing is catalyzed by a family of adenosine deaminases acting on RNA (ADARs) that specifically recognize adenosines within double-stranded regions of pre-mRNAs and deaminate them to inosine.
 Inosines are recognised as guanosine by the cell's translational machinery.
-There are three members of the ADAR family ADARs 1-3 with ADAR1 and ADAR2 being the only enzymatically-active members.
-ADAR1 and ADAR2 are widely expressed in tissues, while ADAR3 is restricted to the brain, where it is though tot have a regulatory role.
+There are three members of the ADAR family ADARs 1–3 with ADAR1 and ADAR2 being the only enzymatically active members.
+ADAR1 and ADAR2 are widely expressed in tissues, while ADAR3 is restricted to the brain, where it is thought to have a regulatory role.
 The double-stranded regions of RNA are formed by base-pairing between residues close to region of the editing site, with residues usually in a neighboring intron, though they can occasionally be located in an exonic sequence.
 The region that forms base pairs with the editing region is known as an Editing Complementary Sequence (ECS).

 ADARs bind interact directly with the dsRNA substrate via their double-stranded RNA binding domains.
 If an editing site occurs within a coding sequence, the result could be a codon change.
 This can lead to translation of a protein isoform due to a change in its primary protein structure.
 Therefore, editing can also alter protein function.
 A to I editing occurs in a noncoding RNA sequences such as introns, untranslated regions (UTRs), LINEs, and SINEs (especially Alu repeats).
 The function of A to I editing in these regions is thought to involve creation of splice sites and retention of RNAs in the nucleus amongst others.